yaseenscodemuseum/Lumeskin/README.md

-<h1>DermaAI - AI-Powered Skin Diagnostic Platform</h1>
+<h1>Lumeskin - AI-Powered Skin Diagnostic Platform</h1>
-The official monorepo for DermaAI.
+The official monorepo for Lumeskin.
 This repository contains all source code and technical assets for the project, including the machine learning models, backend API, and frontend application.
 <br>

 <h2>🚀 Project Overview</h2>
-DermaAI is a cutting-edge tool designed to provide "<b>Precision dermatology at the speed of AI</b>."
+Lumeskin is a cutting-edge tool designed to provide "<b>Precision dermatology at the speed of AI</b>."
 By analyzing user-submitted images, our platform leverages advanced computer vision models to detect, classify, and provide information on various skin conditions.
 Our mission is to make initial skin analysis accessible, informative, and instantaneous.
 <br>

 <h2>📂 Repository Structure</h2>